 To test the collapse and non-collapse hypotheses of the Div.
 2J3KL capelin stock, we applied the weight of evidence approach.
 We organized our Results to address similar lines of evidence as Frank et al. (2016).
 In some Results sections, new data and analyses were presented to test alternative hypotheses.
 Each section concludes by summarizing support for each alternative hypothesis.
 Once this was completed for all sections, the weight of evidence approach was used to determine, overall, which hypothesis was best supported by the combination of previously-published results and additional analyses based on independent data sets (Table 1).

+Here we succinctly describe methods for the new data analyses, i.e. analysis 1, analysis 2, etc.

 Capelin

 Offshore capelin abundance: acoustic surveys

+Awkward that it is under offshore section, but is starts describing inshore survey.
+Need to word it somehow

 To test the non-collapse hypothesis, the acoustic biomass estimates from two inshore (Trinity Bay) acoustic surveys were analyzed.
 A seasonal acoustic survey (September and October 2003; January, June and September 2004-05) was conducted for on average 12 days (range 4 – 28 days) per sampling month from a 23 m inshore research vessel (CCGS Shamook) using a calibrated EK500 echo-sounder with a towed 38 kHz transducer.
 The acoustic survey followed a fixed transect design and covered both the main portion of Trinity Bay as well as the four arms (Fig. S1).
 The annual offshore spring (May) acoustic survey on the CCGS Teleost [equipped with either an EK500 (1999-2011) or an EK60 (2012-2017) echo-sounder] was extended inshore into Trinity Bay in 1999 (except for 2006, 2014-16).
 The inshore component of the May acoustic survey followed the same methods as the seasonal survey except the May survey only surveyed the main portion of the bay in 2 – 4 days (Fig. S2).
 When acoustic targets were encountered during a 24-hour period, sampling was conducted using bottom and midwater trawls to target the portion of the water column where the acoustic signal occurred.
 Length, sex and maturity stage were recorded for all capelin sampled, and ages were determined for two fish per sex per 0.5 cm interval.
 For methods to calculate capelin biomass from backscatter acoustic data see Mowbray (2002).
 If the capelin stock did not collapse, we would expect a large inshore resident capelin population composed of all age classes and spent/recovering fish inshore after summer spawning.